richardgatarski/GETlivecap/README.md

   <line2>followed by a second line.</line2>
 </caption>
 ```
 A multi-line caption should always contain the specified number of lines, even if some of them are empty.
-For example, here a three line caption, of which two lines are empty (i.e. contains a SPACE):
+For example, here a three line caption, of which two lines are empty:
 ```xml
 <caption>
   <line1>I'm just saying that</line1>